Savvythelegend/PGDocs/docs/declarative_database_management.md

 ## Managing Schemas in a Database

-!!!
-Info
+:::info
-    Schema management in PostgreSQL is an exception to CloudNativePG's primary focus on managing global objects.
+Schema management in PostgreSQL is an exception to CloudNativePG's primary
+    focus on managing global objects.
 Since schemas exist within a database, they are typically managed as part of the application development process.
 However, CloudNativePG provides a declarative interface for schema management, primarily